GMKAKISTOS/Mini_Project_MongoDB/README.md

 # Mini_Project_MongoDB

-This repository contains a MongoDB mini-project showcasing basic database operations such as creating users, collections, inserting and querying data, managing indexes, and implementing user roles and privileges.
+This repository contains a MongoDB mini-project showcasing basic database operations such as creating users, collections, inserting, querying data, managing indexes and implementing user roles and privileges.
 It includes a JavaScript file with MongoDB commands and a directory of screenshots demonstrating authorization configurations.

 ## Table of Contents